Email attachment: Size limits

 The result is that while large attachments may succeed internally within a company or organization, they may not when sending across the Internet.

 As an example, when Google's Gmail service increased its arbitrary limit to 25MB it warned that: "you may not be able to send larger attachments to contacts who use other email services with smaller attachment limits".

 Also note that all these size limits are based, not on the original file size, but the MIME-encoded copy.
 The common Base64 encoding adds about 37% to the original file size, meaning that an original 20MB file could exceed a 25MB file attachment limit.

 A 10MB email size limit would require that the size of the attachment files is actually limited to about 7MB.

+Users should be cautious with certain file formats when received as email attachments, such as .zip and .tgz files, because they can contain harmful viruses and potential software. .iso files can also be used to spread malware and .exe is an executable file that can become active on a computer as soon as it is opened.

 Malware

 A lot of malware is distributed via email attachments with some even considering such to be the main vector for cyberattacks on businesses.
 Users are advised to be extremely cautious with attachments and to not open any attachments that are not from a trusted source and expected − even if the sender is in their address book as their account might have been taken over or misused.
 While many email servers scan attachments for malware and block dangerous filetypes, this should not be relied upon − especially as such cannot detect zero-day exploits.